saltyorg/docs/docs/saltbox/inventory/index.md

 # Inventory

-Advanced use cases that would usually require editing roles in the local repository can now be handled through the inventory system instead.
+Advanced use cases that would normally require editing roles can now be handled through the inventory system instead.

-Any variables defined in `/srv/git/saltbox/role_name/defaults/main.yml` are designed to be changeable by the user if needed.
-This way avoids merge conflicts when pulling the newest changes to the repository.
+Any variables defined in `/srv/git/saltbox/role_name/defaults/main.yml` are changeable by the user.
+This implementation avoids git merge conflicts when updating Saltbox.

-Example from Plex role:
+Plex Default Variables:
 ``` yaml
 ##########################################################################
 # Title:         Saltbox: Plex | Default Variables                       #